• RECIPES

 Prep your beans by trimming off the ends.

-Over medium heat, melt butter in and cook shallot, about 3-5 minutes.
+Over medium heat, melt butter in and cook shallot, about 3-5 minutes (cook for about 10 minutes for a caramelized shallots).

 Add garlic and cook until fragrant.